Linear maps on k^I, and homomorphic images of infinite direct product algebras: Larger

 We can no longer get this conclusion by finding an infinite-dimensional subspace $W\subseteq k^I$ whose nonzero members each have only finitely many zeroes.
-On the contrary, when $\card(I)>\card(k)$ (with the latter infinite) there can be no subspace $W\subseteq k^I$ of dimension $>1$ whose nonzero members all have only finitely many zeroes.
+On the contrary, when $\card(I)>\card(k)$ (with the former infinite) there can be no subspace $W\subseteq k^I$ of dimension $>1$ whose nonzero members all have only finitely many zeroes.
 For if $(x_i)$ and $(y_i)$ are linearly independent elements of $W,$ and we look at the subspaces of $k^2$ generated by the pairs $(x_i,y_i)$ as $i$ runs over $I,$ then if $\card(I)>\card(k),$ at least one of these subspaces must occur at $\card(I)$ many values of $i,$ but cannot occur at all $i;$ hence some linear combination of $(x_i)$ and $(y_i)$ will have $\card(I)$ zeroes, but not itself be zero.
 So we must construct our elements of cofinite support in a different way, paying attention to the particular map~$g.$

 Surprisingly, our proof will again use the polynomial trick of Lemma~\ref{L.poly}; though this time only after considerable preparation.
-(We could use rational functions in place of these polynomials as in Lemma~\ref{L.rat}, or the diagonal construction of Lemma~\ref{L.diag}, but so far as we can see, this would not improve our result, since finite-dimensionality of $V$ is required by other parts of the proof.)
+(We could use rational functions in place of these polynomials as in Lemma~\ref{L.rat}, or functions like the $f_\alpha$ of Lemma~\ref{L.JPBell}, but so far as we can see, this would not improve our result, since finite-dimensionality of $V$ is required by other parts of the argument.)

-We remark that the case of Theorem~\ref{T.main} that we will deduce from the result of this section is actually slightly weaker than the corresponding result proved by different methods in~\cite{prod_Lie1}.
-Hence the reader who is only interested in consequences for algebra homomorphisms $\prod_I A_i\to B$ may prefer to skip the rather lengthy and intricate argument of this section.
-On the other hand, insofar as our general technique makes the question, ``For what $k,$ $I$ and $V$ can we say that the kernel of every $\!k\!$-linear map $k^I\to V$ must contain an element of cofinite support?''\ itself of interest, the result of this section creates an interesting complement to those of \S\ref{S.dimB}.
+The case of Theorem~\ref{T.main} below that we will deduce from the result of this section is actually slightly weaker than the corresponding result proved by different methods in~\cite{prod_Lie1}.
+Hence the reader who is only interested in consequences for algebra homomorphisms $\prod_I A_i\to B$ may prefer to skip the lengthy and intricate argument of this section.
+On the other hand, insofar as our general technique makes the question, ``For what $k,$ $I$ and $V$ can we say that the kernel of every $\!k\!$-linear map $k^I\to V$ must contain an element of cofinite support?''\ itself of interest, the result of this section creates a powerful complement to those of the preceding section.

 We will assume here familiarity with the definitions of ultrafilter and ultraproduct (given in most books on universal algebra or model theory, and summarized in \cite[\S14]{prod_Lie1}), and of $\!\kappa\!$-completeness of an ultrafilter (developed, for example, in \cite{Ch+Keis} or \cite{Drake}, and briefly summarized in the part of \cite[\S15]{prod_Lie1} preceding Theorem~47).